influxdata/helm-charts/charts/influxdb/README.md

   > **Tip**: Use the default [values.yaml](values.yaml).

-For more information about running InfluxDB in Docker, see the [full image documentation](https://hub.docker.com/_/influxdb/).
+For information about running InfluxDB in Docker, see the [full image documentation](https://hub.docker.com/_/influxdb/).

 ### Enterprise